csb324/eleventy-obsidian-ninareth/notes/People/Miscasts/Josh.md

 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[The Miscasts]]</span></span>

 A red tiefling with curling horns.
 When he meets you he gives you a hug and tells you he loves you.

+He's not really into sex and drugs -- he's *all about* the rock and roll.